tpoechtrager/apple-libtapi/src/clang/lib/StaticAnalyzer/README.txt

 Of course, viewing the CFG (Control-Flow Graph) is also useful:

-$ clang -cc1 -analyzer-checker-help-developer
+$ clang -cc1 -help | grep cfg

- -analyzer-checker=debug.DumpCFG   Display Control-Flow Graphs -analyzer-checker=debug.ViewCFG   View Control-Flow Graphs using GraphViz (outdated below?)
- -cfg-add-implicit-dtors           Add C++ implicit destructors to CFGs for all analyses -cfg-add-initializers             Add C++ initializers to CFGs for all analyses -unoptimized-cfg                  Generate unoptimized CFGs for all analyses
+ -cfg-add-implicit-dtors Add C++ implicit destructors to CFGs for all analyses -cfg-add-initializers   Add C++ initializers to CFGs for all analyses -cfg-dump               Display Control-Flow Graphs -cfg-view               View Control-Flow Graphs using GraphViz -unoptimized-cfg        Generate unoptimized CFGs for all analyses

-debug.DumpCFG dumps a textual representation of the CFG to the console, and debug.ViewCFG creates a GraphViz representation.
+-cfg-dump dumps a textual representation of the CFG to the console, and -cfg-view creates a GraphViz representation.

 = References =